 Physics is a survey course of the systematic principles that govern the physical world.
 Emphasis will be placed upon a conceptual and mathematical understanding of physical phenomenon including those found in Earth Systems.
-The concepts presented are: Kinematics, Newton's Laws of Motion, Energy, Momentum, Radioactivity leading to Plate Tectonics subsequently leading to Waves and Sound, and Electricity.
+The concepts presented are Kinematics, Newton's Laws of Motion, Energy, Momentum, Radioactivity leading to Plate Tectonics subsequently leading to Waves and Sound, and Electricity.
 This course is designed to meet the needs of all college bound students.
 Critical/computational thinking and problem-solving skills are a major component of this physics class.
-By developing an understanding of the role physics plays in our daily lives and in the world, students will begin to develop a sense of the understanding of the role physics plays in our daily lives and in the world, students will begin to develop a interrelationship of science, mathematics, technology and society.
+By developing an understanding of the role physics plays in our daily lives and in the world, students will begin to develop a sense of the interrelationship of science, mathematics, technology and society.

-- Relate concepts in the abstract to actual experience - Conduct laboratory experiments, ask questions, and communicate the observations through written and graphical presentations - Plan out their own laboratory investigations and then analyze and interpret data from those investigations - Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship among the net force on a macroscopic object, its mass, and its acceleration. - Use mathematical representations of Newton's Law of Gravitation and Coulomb's Law to describe and predict the gravitational and electrostatic forces between objects.

-- Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy. - Use mathematical representations to support the claim that the total momentum of a system of objects is conserved when there is no net force on the system. - Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision. - Develop models to illustrate the changes in the composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay. - Evaluate evidence of the past and current movements of continental and oceanic crust and the theory of plate tectonics to explain the ages of crustal rocks.
+- Relate concepts in the abstract to actual experience - Conduct laboratory experiments, ask questions, and communicate the observations through written and graphical presentations - Plan out their own laboratory investigations and then analyze and interpret data from those investigations - Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship among the net force on a macroscopic object, its mass, and its acceleration. - Use mathematical representations of Newton's Law of Gravitation and Coulomb's Law to describe and predict the gravitational and electrostatic forces between objects. - Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy. - Use mathematical representations to support the claim that the total momentum of a system of objects is conserved when there is no net force on the system. - Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision. - Develop models to illustrate the changes in the composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay. - Evaluate evidence of the past and current movements of continental and oceanic crust and the theory of plate tectonics to explain the ages of crustal rocks.